-Here are examples of how New Relic incorporates privacy considerations into our data and security practices.
+Here are examples of how we incorporate privacy considerations into our data and security practices.

 - Personal data requests (GDPR, CCPA, etc.)

 New Relic strives to comply with all applicable laws as they take effect.
-This includes the European Union's GDPR and ePrivacy Directive and all applicable privacy laws, such as the California Consumer Privacy Act (CCPA) in the USA.
-For information about New Relic's process when responding to requests to access or delete personal data, see New Relic personal data requests.
+This includes the European Union's GDPR and ePrivacy Directive and all applicable privacy laws, such as the California Consumer Privacy Act (CCPA) in the US.
+For more information about our process when responding to requests to access or delete personal data, see New Relic personal data requests.

 - Events and attributes

 You can query events and attributes, as well as create charts and alert conditions about this data.
-For a complete list of all events and attributes tracked by New Relic agents, see the Event data dictionary.
+For a complete list of all events and attributes tracked by New Relic agents, see our data dictionary.

 Events and attributes example: